TrdHuy/TrdHuy/README.md

 👋 Hi.
 I am Huy.
 I am a seasoned fullstack engineer with a passion for software development 🧑‍💻.
 I specialize in server applications, mobile applications, and desktop applications.
 With years of experience, I've worked on a variety of projects that span across multiple platforms and technologies.

+🚀 I have had the privilege of working at [Samsung](https://www.samsung.com/), where I spent several years researching and developing innovative software solutions.
+My time at Samsung has honed my skills in creating robust and efficient software systems, and I bring that expertise to every project I work on.

 ⚡️ I am obsessed with creating robust and efficient software solutions.
 I enjoy solving complex problems and building scalable systems that enhance user experiences.

 ## Get in touch